Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Beam loss due to magnet field errors

 The key results of Fig.~\ref{fig: tune diagram nonlinSC allerrs} need to be confirmed with PIC simulations of SIS100, now including the full field error model.
 The simulations cover a duration of 20'000 turns which is 8 times shorter than the entire \SI{1}{\second} injection plateau.
 For this simulation length, a convergence scan using the lattice with self-consistent space charge, but without imperfections, indicates that $10^7$ macro-particles are necessary to sufficiently suppress the PIC-inherent diffusion due to noise and reproduce the expected zero beam loss for a reference working point below the coupling line.

 The results of the 2.5D PIC simulations with the full magnet error model are presented in Fig.~\ref{fig:full-pic}.
 As opposed to the regular 2D grid of scanned working points in the FFSC simulations before, the more demanding PIC simulations are run only for selected working points indicated by star markers.
-The PIC $0.1\%$ beam loss contour is plotted in black: a margin of $0.1\%$ accounts for an upper bound below which PIC noise induced losses are difficult to distinguish from resonance losses for the given numerical resolution.
+The PIC $0.1\%$ beam loss contour is plotted in black: a margin of $0.1\%$ accounts for an upper bound below which PIC-noise-induced losses are difficult to distinguish from resonance losses for the given numerical resolution.
 The black contour is thus considered as a ``finite beam loss'' criterion.
+The 2.5D approximation of the employed PIC algorithm has been validated by simulating selected working points with a full 3D Poisson solver, which reproduced the 2.5D results.

-For direct comparison the graph shows the turquoise FFSC finite beam loss contour, which is computed at $0.05\%$ (limit for the numerical FFSC resolution) for the same simulated storage time of 20'000 turns.
+For direct comparison with the predictions of the FFSC model, Fig.~\ref{fig:pic-ffsc-comparison} shows the contours for areas practically free of loss (black), $0.3\%$ beam loss (orange) and $1\%$ beam loss (dark red) after 20'000 turns.
+The solid lines represent PIC results and the dashed lines reproduce the FFSC results.
+The dashed black FFSC finite beam loss contour is computed at $0.05\%$ (limit for the numerical FFSC resolution).
 Indeed, we find FFSC to predict the same loss-free area as compared to PIC -- in line with the expectations anticipated in Section~\ref{sec:quad-resonances}.

 The working point marked with a blue circle at $Q_x=18.97$, $Q_y=18.85$ exhibits the lowest beam loss overall in the PIC simulations.
 We repeat another simulation run for this working point with a further increased resolution ($2\times 10^7$ macro-particles) in order to cover the full \SI{1}{\second} injection plateau.
 Figure~\ref{fig:long-pic-sim} shows the beam loss curve in black and emittance growth curves in red.